Dear international student!

 1. You need to inform us of your visit not later than 5-7 days before your arrival in Tomsk.
 Please, send the email scans of your visa and tickets to the following address: firstname.lastname@example.org

 We urgently need this information to book a room for you in our Student’s Dormitory.

 Here you can see the photos of this new and well-equipped dormitory: https://www.facebook.com/media/set/?set=oa.541641712674174&type=3

-2. If it is your first time in Tomsk, the Centre’s specialists can organise a transfer for you to TSU (order a taxi to the University dormitory) from Bogashevo Airport (Tomsk) or Tomsk railway and bus stations.
+2. If it is your first time in Tomsk, the Centre’s specialists can organise a transfer for you to TSU (order a taxi to the University dormitory) from Bogashevo Airport (Tomsk), Tolmachevo airport (Novosibirsk) or Tomsk railway and bus stations.
 This service must be booked 5-7 days before your arrival.
 We need this time to prepare your room and other documents for your arrival.
 If you were not able to inform us at least 5-7 days before your arrival, we will provide you with information on how to get to TSU or book a taxi.
 Please complete the following form and send it to the Centre's email address: email@example.com.
 Please find some useful information about what you should do before and after arrival.

 3. On the day you arrive in Tomsk, or the next work day, you must visit International Students Services Centre (room 15 in the Dormitory) for your migration registration and rent agreement procedures.
 The following documents must be provided: